ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 ## Decision

 Here should be a detailed description of the best solution, i.e., the decision.
-It should:
+It should make clear how the implementation should be done.

+> Referring back to the solutions written above is allowed.

+## Rationale

-- give all details why the solution:
+Give all details why the solution:

   - solves the problem best
   - is best in line with our goals
   - fulfills all constraints and assumptions
-- describe what needs to be changed
-- make clear how the implementation should be done

-## Rationale

-Here is the description why the decision is the best solution.
 Also describe all drawbacks the solution has.

 ## Implications